-The process below is the Solo process, meaning you're the one in charge of building, then submitting your app to Google Play store.
+The process below describes the Solo mode, meaning you are in charge of building, configuring, and testing your GoodBarber app.

 In both cases (Solo or GBTC), in order to build your Android test app, you must own a Google Publisher account .